 In reality, penetration testers have the same shared goal: to provide assurance that you don’t fall victim to an attack.
 So, how can we all work together to get the best results?

-Work with and not against a penetration tester
+Work with and not against the tester for effective penetration testing

-First and foremost, the aim of any security testing is ensuring your attack surface is as secure as reasonably possible.
+First and foremost, the aim of any security testing is to ensure your attack surface is as secure as reasonably possible.
 Independent security testing provides a fresh perspective on your web applications and infrastructure environments.
-They're undertaken by skilled professionals who discover vulnerabilities every day that can often be overlooked.
+They’re undertaken by skilled professionals who discover vulnerabilities every day that can often be overlooked.

 At Informer, we always request a technical contact for every engagement.
-Which means we can work collaboratively to find every vulnerability and ensure the report doesn’t show the team in a bad light.
+This means we can work collaboratively to find every vulnerability and ensure the report doesn’t show the team in a bad light.